 When it comes to the side-by-side comparison, one of the main differences between hard drive destruction and degaussing is cost.
 The cost of hard drive destruction service is only $4-$12 per drive and decreases as the number of drives goes up.
 On the other hand, degaussing equipment is both expensive and time-consuming compared to destruction.
 This makes destruction especially valuable for bulk disposals.

 - Collect and Schedule: The first step in the destruction process is to collect hard drives and schedule a date to destroy hard drives.

-- Certificate of Destruction: After hard drives are destroyed, providers give formal certificates of destruction.
+- Receive a Certificate of Destruction: After hard drives are destroyed, providers give formal certificates of destruction.
 They are helpful for legal proof of compliance and include details like witnesses or where and when the destruction took place.

 Find Hard Drive Disposal Solutions with Shred Nations

 Ensure that you are deleting hard drive data safely and completely with our hard drive destruction services.
 We offer irreversible destruction methods at affordable prices.